 How to get to WaeRebo from Labuan Bajo:

 - Get a van with a driver in Labuan Bajo (or arrange it before your arrival).
-It is better if you can depart from Labuan Bajo around 1:00 p.m. because it takes about six hours through winding road to get to Dintor: three hours on a winding one-lane highway, three hours on paved-but-yet-to-be-maintained roads, and another few hours on several bridges as you pass the seashore.
+It is better if you can depart from Labuan Bajo around 1:00 p.m. because it takes about six hours through the winding road to get to Dintor: three hours on a winding one-lane highway, three hours on paved-but-yet-to-be-maintained roads, and another few hours on several bridges as you pass the seashore.
 Prepare with you a plastic bag in case you get motion sickness.
 The budget for a car of six is usually between MYR600 to MYR800.
-You are being ripped off if you are asked for more.
+You are being ripped off if you have to pay more.
 The price should include the driver’s accommodation.

 Tip: Take the journey during the day instead of at night.
 You’d feel less nauseated when you can see the road.
 I have been on the trip twice, both day and night, and find that it is always better travelling when there is sunlight.

-- Check in at Wae Rebo Lodge (recommended) in Dintor and stay the night.
+- Check-in at Wae Rebo Lodge (recommended) in Dintor and stay the night.
 You may arrange for a guide to Wae Rebo here.
 It is compulsory to hire a local guide.
-For cheaper option, you can ask the driver to send you to Pak Blasius Homestay in Denge.
+For a cheaper option, you can ask the driver to send you to Pak Blasius Homestay in Denge.
 Pak Blasius will be happy to help you with the arrangement.

 - The hike takes you along a 7-kilometre trail that passes by three rest stops.
 The first one is at Wae Lomba.
 The second stop is Pocoroko, about 90 minutes from the first rest stop.
 I heard that Pocoroko is important for the villagers because there the place where they can make phone calls and send text messages from their mobile phones, but I’m pretty sure my phone did not get any signal at all when I was there.